Manon Lescaut: Tragic love

 The story is particularly remembered for its tragic lovers, with des Grieux and Manon being compared to Romeo and Juliet and Tristan and Iseult.
 The scholar Jean Sgard argues that all of Prévost's writing, including Manon Lescaut, is ultimately about "the impossibility of happiness, the pervasiveness of evil and the misfortune attaching to the passions", all of which lead to "mourning without end".
+According to R.A.
+Francis, Prévost is a fundamentally pessimistic writer, who "regarded the flaws of society as inevitable consequences of the flaws of human nature, with little hope of putting them right."

 It is an early example of the emerging sentimental novel, in which love can justify anything, and important moral value is placed on strong emotion.
+Francis argues that eighteenth-century readers were particularly likely to be persuaded by the interpretation that des Grieux's intense love "reveals the greatness of his soul and thus cleanses him of the stains which deeds such as his might leave on a lesser man."
+Eighteenth-century readers also saw Manon and des Grieux as helpless, fated to their tragic ending.
+The crimes of both were equally justified by their love and their financial need.